monk125/m12-name-generator/addons/m12_name_generator/README.md

 ## Sources

 The sources folder is where m12NameGenerator looks to pull names from.
 It expects names to be stored in plaintext files (e.g .txt, .md) within subfolders of the sources folder.
 These files should have only the names seperated by commas or newline (\n) breaks.
-There is some tolerance for stripping spaces and tabs and things, but if you are getting junk output consult the integrity of your sources.
+There is some tolerance for stripping spaces and tabs and things, but otherwise the m12NameGenerator does not attempt to format the source files (no automatic capitalization of names, for example.)
 There is currently not support for .csv or .json files

 You can add your own sources easily.
 First, add a subfolder to the "sources" folder.
 Then add your text files to that subfolder (or subfolders) and they will be automatically found by m12NameGenerator!
 Note that files placed directly in "sources" will not be used- add them to a subfolder.

+Because .txt and .md files are not automatically treated as resources by Godot, they will NOT be added to your exported project automatically.
+In order to use m12NameGenerator in an exported project you will need to manually set the non-resource export filter in the Export dialog to include the file extensions of your sources (e.g *.txt, *.md).
+Consult the FileAccess documentation and/or m12_export_settings.jpg to see exactly what you need to change.

 ## Tags